 Climate Change and Impacts of Sea Level Rise

 Global mean sea levels are rising and are predicted to continue to rise for the foreseeable future.
 Because the projected rates of global mean sea-level rise (SLR) over the next century far exceed those observed in the past several thousand years, the potential exists for historically unprecedented impacts to the natural and built infrastructure occurring along coastlines.
-Plausible scenarios estimate that in certain regions, sea level could increase by roughly up to 1 meter by 2100 and by 2 meters if Greenland ice sheet melt accelerates.
-SLR has the potential to affect existing coastal infrastructure critical to the Department of Defense.
+Plausible, risk-based scenarios estimate that global sea level could increase by roughly up to 2 meters by 2100 if Greenland ice sheet melt accelerates with regional and local effects adding to or subtracting from the global mean.
+SLR has the potential to affect existing coastal infrastructure critical to the Department of Defense (DoD).

 - increased storm damage to coastal infrastructure